 - More energy throughout the day

-Although weight is a good indicator of progress and is certainly an important marker of health (to an extent), remember that it’s not all about the number on the scale.
-In fact, many on the keto diet will say they noticed differences in the mirror more than on the scale.
+Although losing weight is a good indicator of your progress, remember that it’s not all about the number on the scale.
+In fact, many keto dieters say they noticed differences in the mirror more than on the scale.

-Try measuring your waist in inches or use a skinfold measurement.
 If you’re weight lifting at the same time, you might be replacing fat loss with muscle gain.
-While this might not move the scale much, it’ll show up on your body.
+This might not move the scale much, but it’ll show up on your body.

-The ketogenic diet is amazing for losing weight and improving your health, so stick with it and don’t be afraid to make changes as needed.
+The ketogenic diet can help you lose weight and improve your overall health, so stick with it and don’t be afraid to try new keto hacks as needed.
 Track what you eat, stick within your keto macros, and test your ketone levels frequently to make sure you’re staying in ketosis.
 Most of all, give your body time to respond to the great changes you’re making.
 Soon enough you’ll have the keto diet results you want.